John 21

 [15] Therefore, when they had breakfast, Jesus says to Simon Peter, Simon, [son] of John, love you Me more than these?
 He says to Him, Yes, Lord; Thou know that I dearly love Thee.
 He says to him, Feed My lambs.

 Comments John 21:15 “Therefore, when they had breakfast, … more than these?”
-The beloved Son of God has talked explicitly with Peter about what His eyes have seen right now regarding the resurrected Lord of life and the interaction that he has in person with the Lord; all these things the beloved Son of God wants him to remember because in the future he will face challenges that could make him doubt in his own mind for what he has seen.
-What the eyes would see, and the ear would hear what people say, could make Peter’s heart waiver.
-However, this question will make him always remember that the Lord of Life has asked him, “Love you Me more than these?”; the love that Peter has for the Lord of Life at this moment will help him to go through the challenges of life in the future.
+The beloved Son of God has talked explicitly with Peter about what His eyes have seen right now regarding the resurrected Lord of life and the interaction that he has in person with the Lord.
+All of these things the beloved Son of God wants him to remember because in the future he will face challenges that could make him doubt in his own mind for what he has seen.
+What the eyes would see and what the ear would hear from people could make Peter’s heart waver.
+However, this question will make him always remember that the Lord of Life has asked him, “Love you Me more than these?”
+The love that Peter has for the Lord of Life at this moment will help him to go through the challenges of life in the future.

-“love you Me more than these?”
-In this place, the beloved Son of God wants to remind Peter as well that all things come easy but is he staying in faith because everything comes too easy or because of the true love for the Lord of life and his willingness to serve Him even in the hard time as well; easy, but there is a price to pay as well.
-In order to have the food for life, everyone must remain in faith and meditation on the teaching of the beloved Son of God; if you do not meditate on the Holy Word, the faith also will wither; remember as well, nothing comes without doing work; to have faith you must meditate on the Holy Word and keep yourself according to the teaching of the Lord.
+“Love you Me more than these?”
+In this place, the beloved Son of God wants to remind Peter as well that all things come easily, but is he staying in faith because everything comes too easily, or because of the true love for the Lord of life and his willingness to serve Him even in the hard time as well; easy, but there is a price to pay as well.
+In order to have the food for life, everyone must remain in faith and meditation on the teachings of the beloved Son of God; if you do not meditate on the Holy Word, your faith will also wither.
+Remember, as well, that nothing comes without doing work; to have faith, you must meditate on the Holy Word and keep yourself according to the teachings of the Lord.

 “He says to him, Feed My lambs.”
-The beloved Son of God has directed Peter towards the duty he has received; in this place, to feed the lambs means to always tell what the beloved Son of God has done while He was with them on earth and also tell about the feeling and experience that he had encountered while he has spent time with the beloved Son of God, and that the beloved Son of God always knows things before they happen and nothing can happen without the beloved Son of God allows it to be.
-Therefore, the beloved Son of God has given him the duty to preach the Word and tell all humans which he will meet about the teaching of the beloved Son of God and what the beloved Son of God means for him; when talking to unknown people regarding the beloved Son of God, he must use his own experience to be able to put all things together and connect with the outsiders.
+The beloved Son of God has directed Peter towards the duty he has received.
+In this place, to feed the lambs means always to tell what the beloved Son of God has done while He was with them on earth and also tell about the feeling and experience that he had encountered while he has spent time with the beloved Son of God, and that the beloved Son of God always knows things before they happen and nothing can happen without the beloved Son of God allows it to be.
+Therefore, the beloved Son of God has given him the duty to preach the Word and tell all humans which he will meet about the teachings of the beloved Son of God and what the beloved Son of God means for him.
+When talking to unknown people regarding the beloved Son of God, he must use his own experience to be able to put all things together and connect with the outsiders.

 [16] He says to him again a second time, Simon, [son] of John, love you Me?
 He says to Him, Yes, Lord; Thou know that I dearly love Thee.
 He says to him, Tend My sheep.

 Comments John 21:16 “He says to him again a second time, Simon, [son] of John, love you Me?”
-The second question of the Lord that he has asked Peter refers only to his feelings towards the beloved Son Himself.
+The second question that the Lord Jesus asked Peter refers only to his feelings towards the beloved Son Himself.
 The question addresses that there should be nothing doubtful between him and the Lord.

 “He says to Him, Yes, Lord; Thou know that I dearly love Thee.”
-Now Peter has told regarding his heart that he genuinely loves the beloved Son of God and wants to serve Him alone only.
+Now Peter has spoken regarding his heart, that he genuinely loves the beloved Son of God and wants only to serve Him alone.

 “He says to him, Tend My sheep.”
-When the beloved Son of God has said to tend the sheep, He also has given Peter the duty, as he travels or meets anyone, he must also check with them how much they understand the meaning of how to live life in following the beloved Son of God and give their life also to the Son of God.
+When the beloved Son of God says to tend the sheep, He also has given Peter the duty.
+As he travels or meets anyone, he must also check with them how much they understand the meaning of how to live life in following the beloved Son of God and give their life also to the Son of God.

 [17] He says to him the third time, Simon, [son] of John, do you dearly love Me?
 Peter was grieved because He said to him the third time, Do you dearly love Me?
 And he said to Him, Lord, Thou know all things; Thou know that I dearly love Thee.
 Jesus says to him, Feed My sheep.

 “Peter was grieved because He said to him the third time, Do you dearly love Me?”
-The question the beloved Son of God regarding Peter’s own answer made him feel sad in his soul; Peter himself also felt that the beloved Son of God had doubt in his love towards Him, and that made him have grief in his heart deeply, but this grief in him will save him later on in life; remember as well, Peter as a disciple will face many challenges and because the beloved Son of God has repeated the question to him with this feeling of grief will help him to be able to face all challenges and even when Peter’s faith itself will be challenged in the future this experience will always help him.
+The question the beloved Son of God asked regarding Peter’s own answer made him feel sad in his soul.
+Peter himself also felt that the beloved Son of God had doubt in his love towards Him, and that made him have grief in his heart deeply, but this grief in him will save him later on in life.
+Remember, as well, Peter, as a disciple, will face many challenges, and because the beloved Son of God has repeated the question to him, with this feeling of grief, it will help him to be able to face all challenges, and even when Peter’s faith itself will be challenged in the future, this experience will always help him.

 “And he said to Him, Lord, Thou know all things; Thou know that I dearly love Thee.”
-In Peter’s heart, he has acknowledged as well that the beloved Son of God knows everything; and the beloved Son of God knows even what the mind of the man is thinking.
-The question the beloved Son of God has repeated to him has made his soul stay firm and think heard to the answer; the answer that Peter has given to the beloved Son of God was from deep of his own heart; also, in his heart, he truly loved the beloved Son of God, and he was willing to serve the beloved Son of God all his life; however, this question also has created fear in him, thinking if indeed was possible for him that he does not truly love the beloved Son of God; therefore, Peter will keep asking this question in his own heart when the trouble comes.
+In Peter’s heart, he has acknowledged as well that the beloved Son of God knows everything, and the beloved Son of God knows even what the mind of man is thinking.
+The question the beloved Son of God has repeated to him has made his soul stay firm and think hard about the answer.
+The answer that Peter gave to the beloved Son of God was from the depths of his own heart; also, in his heart, he truly loved the beloved Son of God, and he was willing to serve the beloved Son of God all his life.
+However, this question has also created fear in him, thinking that if indeed it was possible for him, he does not truly love the beloved Son of God.
+Therefore, Peter will keep asking this question in his own heart when the trouble comes.

 “Jesus says to him, Feed My sheep.”
-Make the difference between the lambs and the sheep; the sheep are fully grown and have already known the Lord, but the lambs themselves are the souls of the innocent who did not have a chance yet to grow in the teaching of the Lord.
-When the beloved Son of God has told him to tend them, it means taking care of them and telling them what they should do, but when the beloved Son of God has told him to feed the sheep, we must think as well what food to feed them; Peter has known the teaching of the beloved Son of God, and also that became his duty, that food is the knowledge that he has to use to feed those sheep; the teaching he has received from the beloved Son of God is the true food for the sheep.
+Make the difference between the lambs and the sheep.
+The sheep are fully grown and have already known the Lord, but the lambs themselves are the souls of the innocent who have not had a chance yet to grow in the teaching of the Lord.
+When the beloved Son of God has told him to tend them, it means taking care of them and telling them what they should do.
+But when the beloved Son of God has told him to feed the sheep, we must also consider what food he must feed them.
+Peter has known the teachings of the beloved Son of God, and it became his duty to use the knowledge he received to feed those sheep; the teachings he has received from the beloved Son of God are the true food for the sheep.

-Regardless of what to feed sheep or lamb, there is only one food, the teaching of the beloved Son of God; the sheep also will need advice, but the advice can use to feed the sheep will be only the knowledge that Peter has received during the beloved Son of God was with him and by the help of the Holy Spirit.
+Regardless of what to feed sheep or lambs, there is only one food: the teaching of the beloved Son of God.
+The sheep also will need advice, but the advice that can be used to feed the sheep will be only the knowledge that Peter has received during the time the beloved Son of God was with him, and with the help of the Holy Spirit.

 [18] Truly, truly, I say to you, When you were younger, you dressed yourself, and walked where you desired; however, when you will be old, you will stretch out your hands, and another will dress you, and will bring you where you desire not.

-Comments John 21:18 Now the beloved Son of God has told Peter about his future; now, at this time, he can do things on his own, he can go anyplace his heart is wishing, but it will come the time when even he is not that old yet, but he will not be able to do any of these, he will have physical difficulty to the point that he will need to rely on others’ mercy to help him, but also the Lord has let him know ahead that the life in his future is not going to be easy.
-Still, if he did not turn away from the beloved Son of God’s teaching, he would also receive help, the beloved Son of God would send help for him in his time of need.
+Comments John 21:18 Now the beloved Son of God has told Peter about his future.
+Now, at this time, he can do things on his own, he can go anyplace his heart wishes, but it will come the time when, even though he is not that old yet, he will not be able to do any of these.
+He will face physical difficulties to the point where he will need to rely on others’ mercy to help him, but the Lord has also let him know ahead of time that the life in his future is not going to be easy.
+Still, if he does not turn away from the beloved Son of God’s teaching, he would also receive help; the beloved Son of God would send help for him in his time of need.
 By accepting the challenges of life and not complaining, staying in prayer, and not wavering, even if the death point comes, when Peter faces the suffering of death in his old age, he will succeed if he stays firm in the faith.
-If someone must dress him, his physical body becomes a challenge; in that case, he cannot dress himself anymore, but this does not mean he became handicapped; it means only difficulty in his physical body so he no longer can do as others; also, it does not regard about the old age, the physical body will become limit for him because the suffering of being a believer.
+If someone must dress him, his physical body becomes a challenge; in that case, he cannot dress himself anymore, but this does not mean he has become handicapped; it means only difficulty in his physical body, so he can no longer do as others do; also, it is not related to old age; the physical body will become limiting for him because of the suffering of being a believer.

-“and will bring you where you desire not.”
-This part of the verse refers to the idols of different religions, the place where people worship the wrong gods is not the place that Peter wants to associate with, but he has no ability to stop it; they will take him to those places and watching other people worship the dark side (the verse has told where he desires not).
+“And will bring you where you desire not.”
+This part of the verse refers to the idols of different religions.
+The place where people worship the wrong gods is not the place that Peter wants to associate with, but he has no ability to stop it.
+They will take him to those places and have him watch other people worship the dark side (the verse has told where he desires not).

 [19] Now this He said, signifying by what manner of death he will glorify God.
 And when He had said this, He says to him, Follow Me.

 Comments John 21:19 “Now this He said, signifying by what manner of death he will glorify God.”
-In Peter’s old age, his will to worship the beloved Son of God is stronger, and when they have brought him to the place of the dark, which his heart does not want to go, he rejects to do the worship as they are, and in his heart, he is willing to die before doing that.
-This verse tells all readers clearly, the suffering of his death will occur; he does not want to go to a place where people do not worship the beloved Son of God but the dark side; the death of Peter would show the suffering he will receive because of denying the worship of the dark.
-Peter, the true worshiper of the living God, also is willing to accept death instead of worshiping the dark side; let all readers think of themselves as well, do you want to have a comfortable life on this earth by worshiping the dark or die a suffering death because you worship the beloved Son of God.
+In Peter’s old age, his will to worship the beloved Son of God is stronger, and when they have brought him to the place of the dark, which his heart does not want to go, he refuses to do the worship as they are, and in his heart, he is willing to die before doing that.
+This verse tells all readers clearly that the suffering of his death will occur.
+He does not want to go to a place where people do not worship the beloved Son of God, but the dark side.
+The death of Peter would show the suffering he would receive because of denying the worship of the dark.
+Peter, the true worshiper of the living God, is also willing to accept death instead of worshiping the dark side.
+Let all readers think of themselves as well; do you want to have a comfortable life on this earth by worshiping the dark or die a suffering death because you worship the beloved Son of God?

 “And when He had said this, He says to him, Follow Me.”
-The verse itself tells all readers clearly; follow the beloved Son of God even if you think the road ahead is suffering, but the pleasure of earthly things cannot compare with the most valuable and treasure of heavenly things; the earthly and heavenly are an opposite way of happy; take the example of Peter as well, in his old age of earthly he did not seek for pleasures of this earth but sought the pleasure of heavenly things by following the beloved Son of God.
-Here in this place, the beloved Son of God has encouraged Peter as well, so follow the example of the beloved Son of God, and you will be happy in enjoying the time with God as well.
+The verse itself tells all readers clearly: follow the beloved Son of God, even if you think the road ahead is suffering, but the pleasure of the earthly things cannot compare with the most valuable and precious treasure of heavenly things; the earthly and heavenly are on opposite ways of happiness.
+Take the example of Peter as well; in his old age on earth, he did not seek the pleasures of this earth but sought the pleasure of heavenly things by following the beloved Son of God.
+Here in this place, the beloved Son of God has encouraged Peter as well; so follow the example of the beloved Son of God, and you will be happy in enjoying the time with God as well.

-Q: Should we follow the tradition of writing about what happened to Peter?
+Q: Should we follow what the traditional writings say about what happened to Peter?
 A: If anyone wants to know more about Peter, they should pray; however, the Bible does not tell more than this.

 [20] Peter, turning about, sees the disciple whom Jesus loved following; who also reclined on His bosom at the supper, and said, Lord, who is he that betrays Thee?